Early Modern Europe, 2008

 Elisa is developing a second research project that approaches the complex relationship between religion, politics, civil rights, and state authority from the perspective of gender, especially the conflicts over marriage and rape during the French Wars of Religion.

-Elisa received a Georges Lurcy Fellowship (2013–14) and a Fulbright Doctoral Fellowship (2012–13), both for research in France.
-She was a Martin Marty Center Junior Fellow at the University of Chicago's Divinity School (2016–17) and is currently a Doris G. Quinn Dissertation Fellow.
+Elisa was a Georges Lurcy Fellow (2013–14) and a Fulbright Doctoral Fellow (2012–13), conducting her research in France.
+She was a Martin Marty Center Junior Fellow at the University of Chicago's Divinity School (2016–17), as well as a Doris G. Quinn Dissertation Fellow in the Department of History (2017–18).
 The Franco-American Commission has also supported her research.
+This year, Elisa is a University of Chicago Grad Global Impact Intern in the Center for Renaissance Studies at the Newberry Library in Chicago.
+Among other projects, she is developing tools in digital pedagogy and the history of the book using the library's vast collection of digitized early French manuscripts and pamphlets.